jdrain/Sciaa2/fourthstep/README.md

   + spellcheck.py holds methods to run a spellchecker on a file
   + parser.py parses a file to grab pertinent info
-  + checkAndParse.py implements these to process a textfile from I to O. implementing these methods
+  + checkAndParse.py implements these to process a textfile from I to O.
   + other files are scripts to test these methods
 4. Other
-  + a few .json files are included; these hold information that the parser needs to decide which lines to pull and which to ignore.
+  + a few .json files are included; these hold information that the parser needs to decide which lines to pull and which to ignore, how to process the data into its final format, and how to insert the data into the spreadsheet.
-  + output can be formatted as .txt or .csv, depending on preference